mendhak/trivy-template-output-to-sonarqube/README.md

-### What is this

 A [custom template](sonarqube.tpl) that Trivy can use, to generate a Sonarqube friendly output.
-It uses [Sonarqube Generic Issue Import Format](https://docs.sonarqube.org/latest/analysis/generic-issue/).
+It is based on the [Sonarqube Generic Issue Import Format](https://docs.sonarqube.org/latest/analysis/generic-issue/).

-### Instructions
+## Instructions

 Start the Sonarqube server locally.